ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/protect-against-threats.md

 To learn more about anti-malware policy options, see [Configure anti-malware policies](configure-anti-malware-policies.md).

-## Part 2 - Zero-day protection
+## Part 2 - Protection from malicious URLs and files

-Zero-day protection is available in subscriptions that include [Office 365 Advanced Threat Protection](https://docs.microsoft.com/office365/servicedescriptions/office-365-advanced-threat-protection-service-description) (ATP), and is set up through [ATP Safe Attachments](atp-safe-attachments.md) and [ATP Safe Links](atp-safe-links.md) policies.
+Time-of-click protection from malicious URLs and files is available in subscriptions that include [Office 365 Advanced Threat Protection](https://docs.microsoft.com/office365/servicedescriptions/office-365-advanced-threat-protection-service-description) (ATP), and is set up through [ATP Safe Attachments](atp-safe-attachments.md) and [ATP Safe Links](atp-safe-links.md) policies.

 ### ATP Safe Attachments policies